msrd0/gotham_restful/README.md

 ## Examples

-There is a lack of good examples, but there is currently a collection of code in the [example] directory, that might help you.
+This readme and the crate documentation contain some of example.
+In addition to that, there is a collection of code in the [example] directory that might help you.
 Any help writing more examples is highly appreciated.

  [diesel]: https://diesel.rs/
  [example]: https://gitlab.com/msrd0/gotham-restful/tree/master/example
  [gotham]: https://gotham.rs/
  [serde_json]: https://github.com/serde-rs/json#serde-json----
- [`CorsRoute`]: trait.CorsRoute.html
- [`QueryStringExtractor`]: ../gotham/extractor/trait.QueryStringExtractor.html
- [`RequestBody`]: trait.RequestBody.html
- [`State`]: ../gotham/state/struct.State.html

 ## Versioning